DamnWidget/anaconda/README.md

 **Note**: This status is not permanent so you have to do it every time that you open the file.

+#### Showing linting error list

+You can show a quick panel with all the errors in the file you are currently editing usign the command palette or the contextual menu.

 #### Linting behaviour